 Full Name of Child: DOB: Time of concern: Date of conce rn: Place of concern: Concern: Detailed Account: (Please bullet point.
-Do not interpret what is seen or heard; simply record the facts.
-After completing the form, pass it immediately to the Designated Safeguarding Lead / Deputy) Member of Staff completing fo orm Role / Title
+Do not interpret he facts.
+After completing the form, pass it immediately to the Designated i Safeguarding Lea a / Deputy) Member of Staff completing fo orm Role / Title